 Manual osteopaths use this technique to reduce muscle spasms near a joint, ease neurological irritations around a joint, make joints more mobile and to reduce pain and discomfort.
 The articular technique involves gently moving 2 joint surfaces.
 Before doing this, Manual osteopaths carefully prepare the soft tissues around the treatment area.
 They also move the patient into a position that will minimize, or eliminate the energy and force needed to perform the manoeuver.
 Many patients find this technique less forceful than joint manipulations.

-Manual osteopaths use visceral manipulation to treat organs and viscera of the body, including the lungs, heart, liver, spleen, kidneys, stomach, pancreas, intestines, bladder and uterus.
+Manual osteopaths use visceral manipulation to treat organs and viscera of the body, including the liver, spleen, kidneys, stomach, pancreas, intestines, bladder, uterus, lungs, and heart.
 Patients may feel pain in one or more of these organs, or the viscera may be less pliable than it should be.
 Manual osteopaths gently move the structures themselves and the fascia (connective tissue) that surrounds them to restore full movement.

 Most patients treated with visceral manipulation feel only gentle pressure of the Manual osteopath’s hand, but the corrections are powerful enough to improve the mobility of an organ, improve blood flow, and help the organ function more effectively.

 The above (and many other) osteopathic manual techniques and approaches are used in a coordinated and rational fashion to slowly adjust the patients anatomy and physiology towards normal, so that the patient’s body can heal itself.